Introduction

 The State of AI Creative Diagnostics in 2026

-To understand the value of Creative Score, we must first contextualize the market.
-By 2026, the "Generative AI" boom has settled.
-Generating images is easy; knowing which image will convert is hard.
+To understand Creative Score's value, we must analyze the market landscape for creative strategy optimization software.
+By 2026, the generative AI boom has settled.
+Generating images is easy; knowing which will convert is hard.
+High-growth brands now require specialized tools to evaluate creative performance before spending ad dollars.
 The market has shifted toward Diagnostic AI—tools that act as a pre-flight checklist for creative assets.

 Creative Fatigue: Algorithms burn through creative faster than ever.
 The half-life of a winning ad on TikTok is now measured in days, not weeks.